tkachsta/localhost-search-engine/README.md

 ## Key architectural approches
 Since speed and performance was critical that I wanted to make application with highest DataBase filling speed.
 In order to meet that purpose I created folowing principles that reflects in architecture:
 - link web-page pre-screening increase speed greatly because we dont need to wait for timeout to expire.
-This is done simply by checking links ending so we only want to .html ending or no ending at all;
+This is done simply by checking links ending so we only want .html ending or no ending at all;
-- to parse pages I used Jsoup depenency and while working `Connection.Response` objest greatly increase overall speed;
+- to parse pages I used Jsoup and while working `Connection.Response` object greatly increase overall speed;
--
+- create `Document` after all validation is done and the to destoy it once we submitted task for another service.
+Don't spin logic around `Document` object;
+- don't read from DataBase only write.
+All validation are spnining around parser service;
+- use concurrent threads wihch are communicates through message queue of `Queue service`.
+In the picutre below you may say this principle visualized
 ![image](https://user-images.githubusercontent.com/20218691/216344291-6578ba13-f676-43e7-8915-66d26702763d.png)

 ## Implemented Technologies

-## Algorithms and performance specifics
+- JAVA Collections
+- JAVA Concurrancy
+- JAVA JDBC
+- JAVA Unit Testing
+- JAVA OOP
+- Hibernate
+- Spring Data JPA
+- SpringBoot Application
+- Apache Lucene Morphology
+- Jsoup
+- MySQL
+-
 ## Steps to implement